shakna-israel/ogw/README.md

 ### Platforms

 I've only run this against Linux.
-Windows & macOS users will probably have to tweak the Makefile for their platform, but it should be able to get it running with minimal fuss.

 ## Usage